 Text preprocessing is the mandatory first stage of every NLP pipeline.
 Raw text from the web, PDFs, or user input is messy — it contains HTML tags, inconsistent casing, contractions, punctuation, and irrelevant filler words.
-Preprocessing transforms this noise into clean, normalised token sequences that downstream models can learn from efficiently.
-The standard stages are: tokenisation, case folding, stop-word removal, stemming or lemmatisation, and text normalisation.
+Preprocessing transforms this noise into clean, normalized token sequences that downstream models can learn from efficiently.
+The standard stages are: tokenization, case folding, stop-word removal, stemming or lemmatization, and text normalization.

 Real-life analogy: The recipe ingredients